-In Kuwa Mjanja, Matasa Matan Arewa, and 9ja Girls A360 introduced an opt-out moment for on-demand counseling in Tanzania and Nigeria.
-Opt-out moments were effective at addressing stigma, which adolescent girls indicated was a barrier to their contraceptive uptake.
-In Nigeria A360 additionally experimented with other ways to strengthen its counseling approach to reduce stigma, such as introducing a staggered approach to counseling throughout its session rather than just at the end."
-(Newport et al., 2019).
+In Kuwa Mjanja and Matasa Matan Arewa, A360 introduced an opt-out moment for ondemand counseling in Tanzania and Nigeria.
+Opt-out moments were preferred amongst adolescents because they catered to their need for privacy.
+In Nigeria, A360 continued to experiment with other ways to refine their intervention, such as introducing a staggered approach to counseling throughout a session rather than at the end (Newport et al., 2019).

 In Nigeria, A360 introduced 9ja Girls that employed a 'flying under the radar' strategy to increase contraception uptake amongst unmarried adolescents.
-This approach focused on vocational skills and aspirations to encourage acceptability of contraception which was a key outcome for the solution to reduce stigma for girls, whilst delinking it from the concept of family planning.
-This strategy improved services for girls yet there was risk of potential community backlash (Newport et al., 2019).
+This approach focused on vocational skills and aspirations to encourage acceptability of the solution and reduce stigma of contraceptive use for girls, whilst delinking it from the concept of family planning.
+This strategy improved access to services for girls and reduced risk of any community backlash (Newport et al., 2019).